zdravkov/kendo-docs/api/dataviz/chart.md

 Fired when the user clicks the plot area.

-The event handler function context (available via the `this` keyword) will be set to the widget instance.
+> The click event will be triggered by tap and contextmenu events.
+The e.originalEvent.type field can be inspected to distinguish between the original events.

 #### Event Data